olympus999/hpa-single-cell-image-classification/README.md

 For future keep in mind:
 * When training one should run through whole train and whole val, currently it does not.
 So results are not consistent.
-* Currently multiprocessing is CPU bound, lowering image resolution might help a lot.
+* Currently multiprocessing is limited by CPU (not GPU, at least on my machine), lowering image resolution might help a lot.
 * Hyperparameters for model are default, might not be optimal.